Participating in a Clinical Trial

 Click on each potential challenge and risk to learn more:

 The job of the immune system is to defend against pathogens, such as viruses, germs, and other “invaders,” from outside the body that could cause harm or sickness when inside the body.
-The challenge is that we are trying to use what is normally seen as an “invader” (a virus) by the body as a potential treatment.
+The challenge is what we are using as a potential treatment is normally seen as an invader by the body.
 For this reason, it is possible that the vector (a modified virus) could be recognized as an invader and trigger an immune response.
 While this defense mechanism is normal and expected, it could cause the immune system to resist, or attempt to fight off, the gene therapy.
 This is because the immune system may see the vector, acting as the delivery vehicle for gene therapy, as something that isn’t supposed to be there.
 This may lead to immune responses in the body, such as:

-• The development of antibodies in response to AAV gene therapy, which could make someone ineligible for AAV gene therapy research and potential future treatments.
+• The development of antibodies in response to AAV gene therapy, which could make someone ineligible for future AAV gene therapies.
 This is because the antibodies would recognize the previously identified AAV gene therapy and escort it out of the body.

 • The development of antibodies against FVIII or FIX (also called inhibitors), which would limit the ability of gene therapy to work as desired.